CQ ORTHOPAEDICS

 This condition is due to osteoarthritis at the base of the big toe.
 Over time it becomes painful and stiff.
 If it becomes severe and fails to respond to non-operative treatment then surgery is indicated in the form of a joint fusion.

-The bone ends are shaped and the articular cartilage is removed, these to bones are then joined with either screws or a plate.
+The bone ends are shaped and the articular cartilage is removed, these two bones are then joined with either screws or a plate.

 LESSER TOE DEFORMITIES